 - Swimming pool laws and safety

-When you’re shopping for swimming pools, there are three main types to choose from in New Zealand - fibreglass, concrete and vinyl liners.
+When you’re shopping for swimming pools, there are three main types to choose from in New Zealand - fibreglass, concrete, and vinyl liners.
+Depending on the type of pool, these could ‘range from $20,000 - $200,000 for an average residential pool,” according to Rainbow Morris, CEO, NZ Swimming Pool Industry Association.

 “The average suburban size pools range from 3m x 6m, up to 4m x 8m, because of smaller or divided property sizes these days.